 - Nine million square feet of total development potential with building heights averaging between eight and 20 stories

 - Hotel project recommended to support the residential and commercial elements.

 We didn’t hear any further details about this project until May of this year, when real estate firm CBRE released marketing materials for the corporate office component of the Catalyst development.
 There are some distinct differences you’ll notice between the JLL marketing from last year, and the CBRE marketing from a few months ago.

 The mention of a possible million-square-foot corporate campus designed for a single tenant certainly had some urban design-minded folks talking once Amazon dropped its RFP last week for a second headquarters.

 Here’s where things might get a little disappointing.
-Notice the renderings in that brochure on the right — while CBRE is focused on the office sections of the Catalyst development, they still include the mixed-use stuff in their rendering, and you’ll see it’s lost a significant amount of height.
+Notice the renderings on the right in that image above — while CBRE is focused on the office sections of the Catalyst development, they still include the mixed-use stuff in their rendering, and you’ll see it’s lost a significant amount of height.

 If height like what we saw in last year’s marketing material was something a potential developer wanted to include in this project, a bit of rezoning would have to be in order — by my estimate, about half the site is zoned Urban Residential, and the other half Neighborhood Mixed-Use, categories that have height limits of about 40 and 60 feet respectively.

 And hey, if rezoning these sites allows for the verticality we saw in the JLL drawings, I’m for it, man — but the Austin Planning Commission might not be quite as excited, considering that the development would take over a site currently occupied by relatively low-cost student-oriented housing.
 Those kids need somewhere to live, and Domain 2: Domainier might not be in their price range.
 The massive economic benefit of this kind of development justifies its existence in my mind, but I also don’t think it’s going to show up without some controversy.